0xgaut/gitbook/docs/introduction/what-is-universal.md

 - uAssets are minted when a Merchant deposits the equivalent underlying collateral with a Custodian
 - Issuance is instant for small orders but may require additional verification for large requests
-- Issuance limits are determined by the Merchant's available off-chain collateral
+- Issuance limits are determined by the Merchant's available offchain collateral

 #### 2. Redeemable with Authorized Merchants